Try Premium+ free for 7 days. Sign up and start learning now.

 - It’s better to buy the whole set of guitar strings at once, even if you only need to change one of the strings.
 It’s always recommended to have a backup string ready in case you happen to break one while playing or tuning your guitar.
 Just make sure to replace the string with a corresponding one that has the right thickness.

 - Don’t lose your cool when faced with the selection of different strings and brands at your local music store.
 Different brands offer a variety of different string sets for different purposes.
 Ask the people who work at the store.
 They’re sure to showcase different options and help you choose the right strings for your instrument, skill level, budget, and playing style.

 So which type of string is the best for you to buy?

-As with many things, the ultimate answer is ‘it depends’.
-In order to buy the best guitar strings for your purpose and style, we would recommend experimenting with all the different types of materials, wrapping styles, and coatings (depending on what type of guitar you are playing) to see which feel – and sound – the best for your particular playing style.
-For example, for an electric guitar, try 9-gauge coated strings.
-They’ll be easy on your fingers, and will last longer.
+As with many things, the ultimate answer is “it depends.”
+In order to buy the best guitar strings for your purpose and style, we recommend experimenting with all the different types of materials, wrapping styles, and coatings (depending on what type of guitar you are playing) to see which feel – and sound – the best for your particular playing style.
+For example, for an electric guitar, try nine-gauge coated strings.
+They’ll be easy on your fingers and will last longer.

 In addition to good-quality strings that are perfect for your playing style, make sure to pick the right kind of instrument as well.
 If you’re still looking for a good beginner guitar, check out our buying guides for electric and acoustic guitars.

 Did you break a string while playing?
 Lucky for you, we also have a guide with easy-to-follow pictures where we show how to change guitar strings.